tzeikob/javascript-patterns/behavioral/observer/README.md

 }
 ```

+> We could call the listener with `this` instead of `null` in case we need to access the observable within the listener's code for farther use via the `this` operator.

 ### An observable must have a purpose ###

 An observable must have a purpose, it must provide at least one asynchronous operation.
 It doesn't have to be an asynchronous operation, even though it only makes sense to have an asynchronous observable.
 Within each operation the observable must use the `emit` method in order to call every listener given this event type along with any data arguments.